EdJoPaTo/eslint-config/README.md

 # my eslint config

-I have multiple projects with the same eslint config again and again. changing something means changing it in every project.
+I have multiple projects with the same eslint config again and again.
+Changing something means changing it in every project.
-This hopefully simplifies it
+This hopefully simplifies it.

 ## Usage